-- Open the Camera app and swipe to Photo.
+- Open the Camera app and swipe to Photo mode.

 2. Light Up the Scene Using Flash

 The use of Flash will take some experimentation on your part.
-If you have an iPhone 8 Plus or iPhone X, you’re in luck.
-They both utilize Slow Sync Flash.
+If you have an iPhone 8 Plus, X, XS, XS Max or XR, you’re in luck.
+They all have a Slow Sync Flash.

 Slow Sync Flash means your iPhone takes a photo with a slower-than-normal shutter speed while firing the flash.
 Because the shutter is open a bit longer, the background is exposed for longer, making it brighter.
 The flash helps to freeze the subject, but it’s still important to have your subject keep fairly still.